Gas Distribution Pipeline Mechanic Introduction Program

 Join us for an open house at our Center for Business and Industry, 1751 Callowhill Street, Philadelphia, PA 19130.
-Dates for the spring open house available in January.
+Dates for the fall open house will be announced in July.

 Employment of Gas Distribution Line Mechanics is closely aligned with three Pennsylvania Department of Labor and Industry’s High Demand Occupations.
 They are listed as Pipe and Steam Fitter, Pipe Layers, and Installations, Maintenance and Repair Worker.

 Gas Distribution Line Mechanics are responsible for the installation and maintenance of natural gas distribution systems, which provide natural gas service to residential, commercial and industrial customers.
 Successful Line Mechanics must be physically fit, hardworking, and able to follow instructions rapidly and proficiently.
 Mechanics can expect to work on many different sites doing a variety of jobs.
 Having a diverse skill set and being able to communicate with people effectively, is important.

 Classes will be offered in the Center for Business and Industry at Community College of Philadelphia, 1751 Callowhill Street, Philadelphia PA.
 The program includes 140 classroom hours and 50 hours of operator qualification training.

 from 9 a.m. – 4 p.m. with a one-hour break for lunch